build-on-aws/content/posts/validation-tool-for-aws-iot-rules/index.md

 * A `util` folder containing the configuration, environment and resource set-up  and clean-up utilities.
 The utilities are called from the validation test automatically as needed.
 * A `validation` folder containing:
   * `validation-data`: this is a sample library of working examples of SQL statements which validate successfully.
 You can extend this folder with more validation scenario files as needed.
   * `input-json-schema`: providing type and description information for mandatory and optional input fields.
   * `validate-iot-rules`: which is the framework for set up and execution of the provided and new validation scenarios.

 ![Repo structure](images/repo.png "Repository structure")

 ### To get started

-1. Clone the GitHub repository: https://github.com/aws-iot-builder-tools/validation-tool-for-aws-iot-rules
+1. Clone the GitHub repository: [https://github.com/aws-iot-builder-tools/validation-tool-for-aws-iot-rules](https://github.com/aws-iot-builder-tools/validation-tool-for-aws-iot-rules).
 2. Make sure you add your AWS account id in the configuration file: `util/config.js`.
 3. Run:`npm install`
 4. By default, the default validation scenario is executed: `casting-sensor-payload.json`.
-To run the default scenario, run:  `npm run test`
+To run the default scenario, run:  `npm run test`.
 5. To change the default scenario, got to `config.js`, and re-set the `defaultInputFile` to a file of your choice from the provided files in the `validation/validation-data` directory.
-You can choose the validation scenario you want to execute, by running: `npm test -- -inputFile=<existing or newly created file name>`
+You can choose the validation scenario you want to execute, by running: `npm test -- -inputFile=<existing or newly created file name>`.

-6. You can also choose to execute all the provides scenarios, by running: `npm test -- -inputFile=ALL`
+6. You can also choose to execute all the provides scenarios, by running: `npm test -- -inputFile=ALL`.

 **Note that:**